 How does early relational disconnection show up in my adult relationships and career, even if I’m successful?

-Even with high achievements, early relational disconnection can manifest as a quiet struggle with intimacy, trust, and setting boundaries.
+Even with driven, early relational disconnection can manifest as a quiet struggle with intimacy, trust, and setting boundaries.
 You might find yourself feeling isolated or hypervigilant, constantly seeking belonging yet fearing vulnerability.
 Recognizing these patterns is crucial for fostering genuine connections and breaking cycles that keep you stuck.

 What does ‘living authentically’ really mean, and how can I start practicing it without feeling overwhelmed?